rbhicks/dockphx/README.md

 # Dockphx Mix Task

+## Elixir Custom Mix Task automatic Docker Support for new Phoenix Apps

+This Elixir code provides a custom Mix task that automates the process of creating a new Phoenix project and generating necessary Docker files.
+It handles command-line options to configure the application and Docker settings, making it easier to set up a development environment.
+The task generates a Docker Compose configuration and builds the application using Docker.

+### Features

+- Automatically generates a new Phoenix project with specified options
+- Creates Dockerfiles and docker-compose.yml for the Elixir and PostgreSQL services
+- Configures application settings, such as ports, database name, and volume paths
+- Supports customizing the Elixir and PostgreSQL images used for the containers
+- Allows specifying a specific Phoenix version for the project

 Dockphx is a custom Mix task for Elixir that automatically generates Docker and docker-compose files for your Phoenix applications.
 This task simplifies the process of setting up a new Phoenix project with Docker by creating the necessary files and configurations for you.
 It also updates the `config/dev.exs` and `config/test.exs` files with the proper hostname and password for the database connection.

 ## Installation